TreyCustodio/War-And-Keys/README.md

 ##  Summary
-You are stranded in the middle of nowhere with nothing but your voice!
+You are stranded in the middle of nowhere with naught but your gun.
-Viscious creatures are rapidly approaching your position, and the only thing you can do is yell!
+Need ammo?
+No problem!
-Luckily, the creatures are sensitive to sound, so type as fast as you can to form words and survive!
+Just type as fast as you can to form words and defeat the viscious foes approaching your position.

 ##  Controls
 1. Keep track of your health in the top-left of the screen